irSilviana/WP-GymFitness/wp-content/plugins/current-template-name/readme.txt

 - Included files name in current template
 - Custom Styling Options

-## 🎉 For Custom Styling, go through 'Settings > TempTool'. ##
+## 🎉 For Custom Styling, go through 'Settings > Pagely'. ##

-TempTool can be your daily handy tool.
+Pagely can be your daily handy tool.
 If you know the current file name then as a developer you can do whatever you want with the template location easily.

 By File Load Time, you can be sure of how much time the file takes to load and whether it's faster or not.